d-branco/common-core/README.md

 ## Makefile

 #### you must submit a Makefile
-	TODO it must compile all source files to the root with the flags: check the BONUS part on the subject
+	DONE it must compile all source files to the root with the flags: check the BONUS part on the subject
 	DONE FLAGS -Wall, -Wextra and -Werror, use cc, and TODO your Makefile must not relink.